Siziksu/JavaAsyncObject/README.md

 3. Uses the full object and has 3 seconds delay and it's executed in a `ThreadPool`.
 4. It just uses the `Action` task, has 5 seconds delay and it's executed in the same `ThreadPool` as the third request.

-The result will be something like this (the `-> END METHOD` line can be shown in another position because of the async nature of the threads):
+The result will be something like this (notice that the `-> END METHOD` line can be shown in another position because of the async nature of the threads):

 ```
 -> START METHOD